Ruppsn/archxfce/README.md

-# archxfce
-# modification of arcolinux original script
+# ArcoLinuxD XFCE desktop with my own edits

-# Vision
+# Vision of ArcoLinuxD

 This github will not only install the desktop.
 But we will install all needed software.